DonaldWhyte/algorithmic-trading-using-high-perf-data-processing-in-python/README.md

 * vectorisation
 * using `numba` to optimise non-vectorised code

+## Data

+The stock price/volume data used by the simulations discussed in the talk are from [**this Kaggle dataset**](https://www.kaggle.com/borismarjanovic/price-volume-data-for-all-us-stocks-etfs).

 ## Running Presentation

 You can also run the presentation on a local web server.
 Clone this repository and run the presentation like so: